-The commoditization of technology has led to a lot of price wars between different companies.
+The commoditized technology has led to a lot of price wars between different companies.
 For example, Apple and Samsung have been locked in a price war for years, and this has led to lower prices for consumers.

-Another area where Commoditization is happening is in the area of services.
+Another area where it is happening is in the area of services.
 This is because more and more services are becoming Commoditized.